 GPO Box 1425

 Interest on Rate Arrears

-Rates and Charges which are unpaid as at the due date will incur interest at 11%, being the percentage rate adopted at Council's budget meeting, unless an interest free instalment arrangement has been applied for and approved, prior to the due date.
+Rates and Charges which are unpaid as at the due date will incur interest at 8.17%* for 2022-23, unless an interest free instalment arrangement has been applied for and approved, prior to the due date.